Horatio Nelson, 1st Viscount Nelson: Funeral

-Nelson's body was unloaded from the Victory at the Nore.
-It was conveyed upriver, in Commander Sir George Grey's yacht Chatham, to Greenwich and placed inside a lead coffin.
-The lead coffin was then placed inside a wooden one, made from the mast of L'Orient, which had been salvaged after the Battle of the Nile and given to Nelson as an ironious gift by captain Hallowell of HMS Swiftsure.

-He lay in state for three days in the Painted Hall of Greenwich Hospital, where the surrounding arrangements all but disintegrated, under the crush of crowds far greater than authorities had anticipated.
-His body was then taken upriver, aboard a barge originally used as King Charles II's state barge; accompanied by Lord Samuel Hood, the chief mourner Sir Peter Parker, and the Prince of Wales.
-The Prince of Wales, at first, announced his intention of attending the funeral as chief mourner.
-However, he ultimately attended in a private capacity, along with his brothers, when his father, King George III, reminded him that it was against protocol for the heir to the throne to attend the funerals of anyone except members of the royal family.
+Nelson's body was unloaded from Victory at the Nore.
+It was conveyed upriver in Sir George Grey's yacht Chatham to Greenwich and placed inside a lead coffin.
+The lead coffin was then placed inside a wooden one made from the mast of L'Orient, which had been salvaged after the Battle of the Nile and given to Nelson as an ironic gift by captain Hallowell of HMS Swiftsure.
+He lay in state for three days in the Painted Hall of Greenwich Hospital, where the surrounding arrangements all but disintegrated under the crush of crowds far greater than authorities had anticipated.
+His body was then taken upriver aboard a barge originally used as King Charles II's state barge; accompanied by Lord Samuel Hood, chief mourner Sir Peter Parker, and the Prince of Wales.
+The Prince of Wales at first announced his intention of attending the funeral as chief mourner.
+However, he ultimately attended in a private capacity along with his brothers, when his father King George III reminded him it was against protocol for the heir to the throne to attend the funerals of anyone except members of the royal family.

-On 8 January 1806, the coffin was taken into the Admiralty for the night, attended by Nelson's chaplain, Alexander Scott.
-The following day, 9 January, a funeral procession consisting of 32 admirals, over a hundred captains, and an escort of 10,000 soldiers took the coffin from the Admiralty to St Paul's Cathedral.
-After a four-hour service, he was interred within a crypt, in a sarcophagus originally carved for Cardinal Wolsey; the sarcophagus and its base had been previously taken over for the tomb of Henry VIII, which was never completed.
-The sailors charged with folding the flag, which they were to then place on Nelson's coffin after it had been lowered through the floor of the nave, instead tore it into fragments, each taking a piece as a memorial of their fallen commander.
+On 8 January 1806, the coffin was taken into the Admiralty for the night, attended by Nelson's chaplain Alexander Scott.
+The following day, 9 January, a funeral procession consisting of 32 admirals, over 100 captains, and an escort of 10,000 soldiers took the coffin from the Admiralty to St Paul's Cathedral.
+After a four-hour service, he was interred within a crypt in a sarcophagus originally carved for Cardinal Wolsey; the sarcophagus and its base were previously taken over for the tomb of Henry VIII, which was never completed.
+The sailors were charged with folding the flag and placing it on Nelson's coffin after it was lowered through the floor of the nave; they instead tore it into fragments, each taking a piece as a memorial.